Lynk Tools

 Job List

-All jobs are displayed in a card list showing: placeholder name, target name, frequency, last run time (in job's timezone), status badge (โœ“ Success / โš Partial / โœ— Failed), and active/inactive toggle.
+All jobs are displayed in a card list showing the job name, type badge (Replacement or Injection), schedule, last run time, status badge (โœ“ Success / โš Partial / โœ— Failed), and active/inactive toggle.

 Actions